AlmaCookBook/AlmaCookBook.github.io/docs/tools/container-tools.md

 ### pvactools
 [pVACtools](https://pvactools.readthedocs.io/en/latest/install.html) can be difficult to install and run on Alma so we have created a singularity image located in the shared singularity cache space.
-The sofwtare is build as a [docker image](https://pvactools.readthedocs.io/en/latest/pvacseq/getting_started.html#pvacseq-docker)) but can be run through singularity on Alma.
+The software is built as a [docker image](https://pvactools.readthedocs.io/en/latest/pvacseq/getting_started.html#pvacseq-docker) but can be run through singularity on Alma.
 To get the help you can run:
 ```
 singularity exec /data/scratch/shared/SINGULARITY-DOWNLOAD/tools/.singularity/pvactools_latest.sif pvacseq run -h
 ```